Minivera/mechanic/README.md

 * **char**, a character available within the engine charset (How do we handle charsets?). defaults to ''.
 * **int**, a integer number.
 It comes into the usual variety of **short**, **int** or **long**.
 Defaults to 0.
 * **float**, a floating point number.
 Defaults to 0.
-* **boolean**, a boolean, tru or false.
+* **boolean**, a boolean, true or false.
 Defaults to false.

 Primitives have a default value that is predictable to make creating content easier and prevent the need for null values management.
 When you create a variable of any of these primitive types without giving it a value, its value is the default value.

 Each of these primitive types can be used to create lists, inspired by the golang slices.
 Slice are arrays of dynamic length (In golang, they're built using part of an underlying array).
 They're accessed using integer indexes and the data is not mutable, getting something out of a list means you get a "copy" of the data.
 Structures can also contain other structures to create a structural hierarchy.
 When not initialized, lists are set as empty.
 Lists should be easy to divide and it should be easy to extract data from them, thus, the two dots `..` nomenclature can be used for manipulating data.

 Primitives can be used to create structures - like C or golang structs - that act like objects.
 A structures is mutable within its scope only, so passing a structures to a functions would not pass by reference by default.
-A structure's variable can be set as empty if it isn't initialized.
+A structure variable can be set as empty if it isn't initialized.

 Any variable can be defined as a constant variable, which means it's value cannot be changed.
 In case of structures, it means that the structure is readonly.